-A pink hippo has been spotted in Kenya by two British brothers and nature photographers, Will and Matt Burrard-Lucas, during a visit to the Maasai Mara.
+During a visit to the Maasai Mara, two British brothers and nature photographers, Will and Matt Burrard-Lucas, spotted a rare pink hippo in Kenya.
 They had visited the reserve to get a piece of the world-famous wildebeest migration.
-They not only captured stunning images of this event heralded by many as the 8th world wonder, they also bagged in a rare sighting.
+They captured stunning images of this event heralded by many as the eighth world wonder and bagged in a rare sighting.

 Pink hippos are hard to come by.
-There have been some sightings in Uganda but this was the first time one was seen and captured on camera in Kenya.
-According to the brothers, this one was young, being smaller than the others and preferring to stay closer to its mother.
+Sightings in Uganda have occurred, but this marks the first instance of one being observed and captured on camera in Kenya.
+According to the brothers, this one was young, smaller than the others and preferred to stay closer to its mother.

-The colour in pink hippos is not due to albinism as many may think.
-It is actually brought about by a condition called Leucism.
-Leucism is characterised by reduced pigmentation in animals and humans.
-Unlike albinism, it is caused by a reduction in all types of skin pigment, not just melanin.
+The colour of pink hippos is not due to albinism, as many may think.
+A condition called Leucism actually brings about this phenomenon.
+Humans and animals with Leucism tend to have reduced pigmentation.
+Unlike albinism, it results from a reduction in all types of skin pigment, not just melanin.

-On the day the Burrard brothers spotted the pink little one enjoying a bath in the Mara River, they were of a different opinion as to its survivability.
-It seemed to get along with the other ‘normal’ hippos pretty well and was having a time of its life!
+When the Burrard brothers spotted the pink little one enjoying a bath in the Mara River, they had a different opinion about its survivability.
+It seemed to get along with the other ‘normal’ hippos pretty well and was having the time of its life!

-The whole episode took about 10 minutes, they said later when they got back home to the UK.
+The whole episode took about ten minutes, they said later when they got back home to the UK.
 That is what makes the wild so exciting.
-One moment you may be lazing around a picnic and suddenly an event of a lifetime unfolds before your eyes and the rest, as they say, is history.
+One moment, you may be lazing around a picnic, and suddenly, an event of a lifetime unfolds before you.
+The rest, as they say, is history.